A complete Bitbucket overview for modern teams in 2026

 The Atlassian ecosystem, Jira, and AI

-One of Bitbucket’s biggest strengths is how well it plays with other Atlassian tools.
-Let’s look at its integration with Jira and its new AI features, and also talk about where they have room to grow.
+One of Bitbucket's biggest strengths is how well it plays with other Atlassian tools.
+Let’s look at its integration with Jira and its new AI features, and also talk about how they provide a foundation for team-wide knowledge.

 The power of Jira integration